How Much to Remove Artex Ceiling?

 Pros:

-• Chemicals make it easier to scrape the Artex from the ceiling or walls
+• Chemicals make it easier to scrape the Artex from surfaces

 • It's a safer method despite using chemicals